core-wg/oscore/draft-ietf-core-object-security.md

 # The Object-Security Option {#option}

-The Object-Security option (see {{fig-option}}) indicates that OSCOAP is used to protect the CoAP request or response.
+The Object-Security option (see {{fig-option}}) indicates that the CoAP message is an OSCOAP message and that it contains a compressed COSE object (see {{cose-object}} and {{compression}}).
 The Object-Security option is critical, safe to forward, part of the cache key, and not repeatable.

 ~~~~~~~~~~~
 +-----+---+---+---+---+-----------------+-----------+-----------+